|

 the 2005 Portage Lake Pioneers Senior A

 National Championship Hockey teams.
-Pat still plays defense with the
+Pat has been a player-coach of the Pioneers

 Pioneers. |